Nicolai A. Grevstad: Career

 In 1886, he returned to Norway at the request of the Liberal Party leader Johan Sverdrup, who served as prime minister after the introduction of the parliamentary system the prior year.
 Sverdrup served as Prime Minister of Norway from 1884 until 1889.
 Grevstad subsequently returned to the Minnesota and became an editorial writer for a number of English language newspapers in Minneapolis.

 From 1892 to 1911, he was editor of Skandinaven, the largest Norwegian language newspaper in Chicago, Illinois.
 For a period he was a member of the Illinois General Assembly.
 In 1906, he was knighted into the Royal Norwegian Order of St. Olav.
 In 1911, he became an Ambassador of the United States to Uruguay and Paraguay.

 In 1930, Grevstad, wrote Norwegian-American Hospital, Chicago which provided a concise historic sketch of the north side Chicago hospital which had been founded by Norwegian immigrants.
 Grevstad later returned to newspaper work and in 1930 again became editor of Skandinaven.
 Grevstad emphasized the growing importance of Skandinaven in politics by printing many of his editorials in English as well as Norwegian.
 Under his editorship, the paper reached the height of its circulation and influence in the first decade of the twentieth century.
-After Grevstad’s death, the paper would be edited by Reidar Rye Haugan.
+After Grevstad's death, the paper would be edited by Reidar Rye Haugan.

+Grevstad died at his home in Chicago on February 20, 1940.